Unduly Lenient Sentences

 In cases with numerous statements and exhibits it is preferable to rely on a comprehensive case summary.

-Once the referral has been made to the Attorney General, the AGO is responsible for lodging the application and reference.
+Once the referral has been made to the Attorney General, the AGO is responsible for lodging the application and reference and whether Treasury Counsel should now be instructed.
 AGO will inform CPS and the other interested parties (including the offender's solicitors), of the Attorney's decision.

-The application and reference must be lodged within the statutory 28 day time limit; therefore a draft reference may be lodged with the application.
+The application must be lodged within the statutory 28 day time limit.

-To ensure that cases are progressed in a timely way, standard directions will be given requiring the AGO to agree the reference with prosecution counsel within 7 days of lodging the first draft reference with the Court.
-The defendant's legal representative will be directed to agree the factual content of the reference with the AGO within 14 days of the reference being agreed by prosecution counsel.
+To ensure that cases are progressed in a timely way, the Registrar of Criminal Appeals has directed that the factual basis of the draft reference must be agreed with prosecution counsel within 7 days of the application being lodged with the court.
+The defendant's legal representative is directed to agree the factual content within 14 days of the draft being agreed by prosecution counsel.

 Once the application has been lodged the ULS Team will be responsible for responding to any requests for additional information and Area will be responsible for keeping interested parties locally advised, including victims or the family of a victim.
-The ULS Team will provide the Area with a copy of the draft reference.
-Comments and observations from the local CPS Area should be passed to the prosecuting advocate within the specified time limit as it is the advocate's responsibility to agree the wording of the reference with Treasury Counsel and the AGO.
-The draft reference must not be disclosed to other parties without agreement from the AGO.
+The ULS Team do not provide Area with a copy of the Draft Reference because the factual element of it is agreed directly between Treasury Counsel and Prosecution Trial Counsel.

 The Court of Appeal will normally list cases where a defendant has received a custodial sentence of 18 months imprisonment or less or a non-custodial sentence within 5 weeks of the draft reference being lodged with the Court of Appeal.
 Cases where a defendant has been sentenced to a custodial sentence of more than 18 months will normally be listed within 7 weeks.